 Radiologists must design protocols that enable clinical partners to achieve stroke certification.
-Medicine is at the forefront of a revolution in stroke diagnosis and treatment, as my colleague Dr. Dym recently elucidated.
+Medicine is at the forefront of a revolution in stroke diagnosis and treatment, as my colleague Dr. Dym elucidated in 2018.

 Independent certification empowers the care organizations that will lead the fight against the disease, helping ensure staffs are armed with the best tools available today and over the long term.
 Imaging is a vital component in every stroke center toolbox.

 Every medical certification program is about collective knowledge and expertise supporting proven guidelines and best practices.
 In the digital age of artificial intelligence and precision medicine, the tenets of certification promise exponential advancements in care for virtually every disease.
 Active involvement in certification programs is a powerful way to engage clinical staffs and keep them apprised of changing standards and guidelines.